 Prepare an annual budget, under direction of the President, for submission to the Board of Directors the first regular meeting after the Annual meeting.

-Prepare an annual financial report, under the direction from the President for submission to the Membership and the Board of Directors at the Annual meeting and to Little League International..
+Prepare an annual financial report, under the direction from the President for submission to the Membership and the Board of Directors at the Annual meeting and to Little League International.

 Perform such duties as from time to time may be assigned by the President or the Board of Directors.